yogurt-foundation/yogurt-css-documentation/docs/interactivity/user-select.md

 ## User Select

-Utilities for controlling whether the user can select text in an element.
+Utilities for manipulating whether the user can select text in an element.

 ### Usage